 Working in groups remotely is tiring but rewarding

 A significant part of the experience of doing a Master’s is the people you meet.
-With everything moving to a multi-mode setting, and fully remote during periods of lockdown in the UK, I was worried about this aspect of my studies.
+Due to the global pandemic in 2020-2021, everything moved to a multi-mode setting, and fully remote during periods of lockdown in the UK, I was worried about this aspect of my studies.
 Thankfully, the Business School prepared exceptionally well for online learning, and I found the transition to meeting and working with people online to be seamless.

 It is a pleasure to work with such a diverse and interesting cohort; each person I meet on the programme has something new to teach me.
 MSc Finance is very coursework heavy, which gives us ample opportunity to network and meet each other.
 The groups get mixed up regularly meaning that you constantly work with new people.